Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-Seek urgent medical attention if your or your child have an inguinal hernia, and also develop:
+Seek urgent medical attention if you or your child have an inguinal hernia and develop:

 If you or your child have an inguinal hernia and experience severe abdominal pain, call triple zero (000) and ask for an ambulance.

-Your doctor will ask about your symptoms and examine your groin.
-You will probably be asked to cough, and your doctor might refer you for an ultrasound of the groin.
+To diagnose an inguinal hernia your doctor will ask about your symptoms and perform a physical examination, including an examination of your groin.
+They may also refer you for an ultrasound of the groin.

 What are the complications of an inguinal hernia?

 The main complication of an inguinal hernia is if it becomes strangulated.
-This happens when the bowel loop contained in the hernia becomes stuck outside the muscle wall, cutting off its blood supply.
+This is when the bowel loop in the hernia gets stuck outside the muscle wall, cutting off its blood supply.
 This is a medical emergency.

 Learn more here about the development and quality assurance of healthdirect content.